eOnofri04/AlphaStructures.jl/docs/src/index.md

-# 1 - AlphaShape.jl
+# 1 - AlphaStructures.jl

-`AlphaShape.jl` is a [Julia](http://julialang.org) library that provides some tool for point cloud analysis.
+`AlphaStructures.jl` is a [Julia](http://julialang.org) library that provides some tool for point cloud analysis.

-With `AlphaShape.jl` you can:
+With `AlphaStructures.jl` you can:
  - evaluate the ``\alpha``-Shape of a point cloud
  - compute the ``\alpha``-Filtration of a point cloud
  - build the ``\alpha``-Complex of a point cloud